AUGMXNT/perfi/README.md

 # Interactive initial perfi setup (entity, accounts, API keys)
 poetry run python bin/cli.py setup

+# NOTE: Many commands below require an entity name to operate on.
+# For the rest of these examples, we assume you have an entity named 'peepo'

 # OPTIONAL: You can also add entities or addresses manually
 #
 # Add an entity 'peepo'